 Now let's talk coffee with protein.

 Drinking coffee-rich protein shakes allows you to enjoy the above benefits while also reaping all the nutritional value of protein.
 Coffee is not a high source of protein to begin with.
 In an average 6 fl oz cup of coffee, there's a mere .21 grams of protein.
 Not much at all.
 So when you consider this, the marriage between coffee and protein shakes actually seems like a natural one.
-This combination makes coffee protein an ideal choice for athletes and body builders of all levels.
+Mixing protein powder with coffee makes is thus an ideal choice for athletes and bodybuilders of all levels.